Spotting Unwanted Email

 The following article can be used in your web site, blog, or other publication so long as no substantial changes are made in the text and if the final paragraph is included.
 If you have any questions, please contact Speedbrake Publishing.

 Even if you have followed the Top 10 Tips for Avoiding Unsolicited Email and even if you use one of the many options for filtering unsolicited and unwanted email, you very likely still end up dealing with unsolicited and unwanted email.
-If your child is allowed to check email without adult supervision, make sure that she knows that emails with one or more of the following warning signs should be deleted without first being opened:

 - The email, whether sent by a stranger or from a familiar address, has an unexpected attachment.